 |E = −||Gm1m2|

 The gravitational field of a planet or star is like a well.
-The kinetic energy of a satellite in orbit or a person on the surface sets the limit as to how high they can "climb out of the pit".
-A satellite in a circular orbit is halfway out of the pit (or halfway in, for you pessimists).
+The kinetic energy of a satellite in orbit or a person on the surface sets the limit as to how high they can "climb" out of the well.
+A satellite in a circular orbit is halfway out (or halfway in, for you pessimists).

 practice problem 2

 Start by determining the radius of a geosynchronous orbit.
 There are several ways to do this (which includes looking it up somewhere), but the traditional way is to start from the principle that the centripetal force on a satellite in a circular orbit is provided by the gravitational force of the Earth on the satellite.
 Combine this with the formula for the speed of an object in uniform circular motion.
 The algebra is somewhat tedious and has been condensed in the derivation below.

 rf = 4.223 × 107 m (geostationary orbit)

 Next, use the virial theorem to determine the total energy of the satellite in orbit.
 This will be the final energy of the system.

 |2(4.225 × 107 m)|